MoAshour93/Construction_Llava_Visual_Assistant/README.md

 ## 🙏 Acknowledgments

-Special thanks to **Venelin Valkov** for providing educational resources on large language models that contributed to this project’s development【44†source】.
+Special thanks to **Venelin Valkov** for providing educational resources on large language models that contributed to this project’s development.

 ---